JuliaGPU/OpenCL.jl/README.md

 end
 ```

 ## More examples

 You may want to check out the `examples` folder.
-Either `git clone` the repository to your local machine or navigate to the OpenCL.jl install directory via
+Either `git clone` the repository to your local machine or navigate to the OpenCL.jl install directory via:

 ```julia
 using OpenCL
 cd(joinpath(dirname(pathof(OpenCL)), ".."))
 ```

-Otherwise, feel free to take a look at the Jupyter notebooks below
+Otherwise, feel free to take a look at the Jupyter notebooks below:

   * [OpenCL Fractals]
   * [GPU Buffer Transpose]
   * [Low Level API]